dataactivists/charity_commission_register/reports/app/docs/register_of_merged_charities/data_quality.md

 Charity numbers are generally indicated in the data files as a series of digits between parentheses at the end of the charity name: for example, `Crisis UK (1082947)`.

-The charity numbers are sometimes not between parentheses, sometimes, or contain varying separator characters (1170369-1 vs 1053467.01), or the parentheses contain some other information.
+The charity numbers are sometimes not between parentheses, or contain varying separator characters (1170369-1 vs 1053467.01), or the parentheses contain additional information (status or name).

 Often, the charity is exempt from having a registration number, and the reason is often indicated, but it is not provided systematically, and the wording varies greatly.